Early Retirement Works Better When the Life You Want Is Easier to Sustain

 Define the real cost of retirement

-Keep enough cash you can reach
+Keep enough cash so you can reach

 Retire into something, not just away from work